-Inspired by the theories of Jan Kott and René Girard, Suuri Koneisto is an evening of score-based improvisation on the mechanism of power in Shakespeare's history plays and in all social worlds.
+Inspired by the theories of Jan Kott and René Girard, The Grand Mechanism is a concept of score-based improvisation on the mechanism of power in Shakespeare's history plays and in all social worlds.

 The rules are simple: do what you need to do to stay in power, or just stay alive